starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 5. Save then launch the game as normal.
 Any changes will be automatically applied

 ```
-# Set to your display resolution
+# Set to your game resolution
 # r_width = 1920
 # r_height = 1080